-The intentional violation of college policies, by tampering with grades, or taking part in obtaining or distributing any part of an unadministered test:
+Academic misconduct is the intentional violation of college policies by tampering with grades, taking part in obtaining or distributing any part of an unadministered test, or submitting the same student's work in more than one class without permission.
+Examples of academic misconduct include but are not limited to:

-A. Stealing, buying, selling, or otherwise obtaining all or part of an unadministered test.B.
-Selling or giving away all or part of an unadministered test, including answers to an unadministered test.

-C. Bribing any other person to obtain an unadministered test or any information about the test.

-D. Entering a building, office or computer system for the purpose of changing a grade in a grade book, on a test, or on other work for which a grade is given.

-E. Changing, altering, or being an accessory to the changing and/or altering of a grade in a grade book, on a test, a "change of grade" form, or other official academic records of the College which relate to grades.

-F. Entering a building or office for the purpose of obtaining an unadministered test.
+- A. Stealing, buying, selling, or otherwise obtaining all or part of an unadministered test. - B. Selling or giving away all or part of an unadministered test, including answers to an unadministered test. - C. Bribing or coercing any other person to obtain or attempt to obtain an unadministered test or any information about the test. - D. Changing or attempting to change a grade in a grade book, computer system, on a test, or on other work for which a grade has been given. - E. Changing, altering, or being an accessory to the changing or altering of a grade in a grade book, on a test, on a "change of grade" form, in an electronic system or in other official College academic records that relate to grades. - F. Obtaining or attempting to obtain an unadministered test. - G. Submitting written work to fulfill the requirements of more than one course without the explicit permission of both instructors.